 The four screens that a customer can see in Jira Service Desk

 As we’ve already mentioned, our customer’s journey doesn’t stop once they buy our products.
 We need to be there for them and aid them with any problems they can have with our software.
-The Help Center is the first touch point for our customers when they meet such issues.
+Help Center is the first touchpoint for our customers when they meet such issues.
 The app doesn’t work properly?
 There’s something missing in the app that would make it even better?
-Whenever our clients need help or want to give us feedback, they go to our Help Center where they can bring up such matters.
+Whenever our clients need help or want to give us feedback, they go to Help Center where they can bring up such matters.

-When our customers come to the Help Center, they can see the Customer Portals they have access to.
+When customers come to the Help Center, they can see Customer Portals they have access to.
 There’s also a smart search where they can look for request types or knowledge base articles.
 On the header bar, they can see how many requests they or their organization have raised, as well as go to the My Requests screen with the list of all requests and their statuses.

 However, we can give our customers more enclosure into what they can see on the Help Center thanks to both native and advanced customization.

 Native Jira Service Desk customization possibilities

 Jira Service Desk gives us a range of possibilities to customize our Help Center and this way differentiate it from those of other vendors.
 We can brand our Customer Portal, manage default permissions, set up custom request types, or link the Customer Portal to a knowledge base in Confluence.
 It’s worth to remember that even this basic native customization provided by Jira Service Desk makes a big difference for our Help Center.
 We can change a basically empty generic view into a fully branded Customer Portal with the front page title, Help Center name, our logo, brand colors in header, banners, links and buttons.
 We can even add announcements, which will inform our customers about the changes in working hours during holidays or recurring issues that are taken care of and don’t need to be reported anymore.

 Help Center screen in Jira Service Desk – before and after native customization